ekaterir/snipe-nginx-cache/readme.txt

 = Do I need to recompile Nginx to purge the cache? =

-No. Nginx Cache Sniper works without relying on any custom Nginx modules.
+No. Cache Sniper for Nginx works without relying on any custom Nginx modules.
 This means you can easily keep Nginx updated with your normal package manager.

 == Screenshots ==